 - Convenient tagging for sorting responsibilities by event, importance, deadlines, and so on;

-- Rich embedding function.
+- Rich embedding function for your notes.

 - Adequate task management opportunities;